 - 1. Meet the entry and progression requirements of the institution and the nursing program. - 2.
-Provide evidence that all required general education and nursing courses taken at another institution were passed with a grade of C or better and the student maintained a 2.0 cumulative GPA. - a.
-Alabama College System Standardized Nursing Curriculum courses will be transferred without review of the course syllabus. - b.
-Nursing courses from any other institution are accepted only after review by Shelton State Community College to ensure content consistency. - 3.
-Must be a student in good standing and eligible to return to the previous nursing program. - 4.
-Provide a letter of recommendation from the dean/director of the previous program. - 5.
-Complete at least 25% of the total program at the accepting institution. - Provide validation of skills and knowledge as required to determine program placement (See Readmission Policy Program Student Handbook). - Acceptance of transfer students into nursing programs is limited by the number of faculty and clinical facilities available.
+Provide evidence that all required general education and nursing courses taken at another institution were passed with a grade of C or better and the student maintained a 2.0 cumulative GPA. - 3.
+Alabama College System Standardized Nursing Curriculum courses will be transferred without review of the course syllabus. - 4.
+Nursing courses from any other institution are accepted only after review by Shelton State Community College to ensure content consistency. - 5.
+Must be a student in good standing and eligible to return to the previous nursing program the next semester. - 6.
+Provide a letter of recommendation from the dean/director of the previous program. - 7.
+Complete at least 25% of the total program at the accepting institution. - 8.
+Provide validation of skills and knowledge as required to determine program placement (See Readmission Policy Program Student Handbook). - 9.
+Acceptance of transfer students into nursing programs is limited by the number of faculty and clinical facilities available.
 Meeting minimal requirements does not guarantee acceptance.